jarvisteach/appJar/docs/mkdocs/docs/pythonWidgetLayout.md

 * How columns and rows stretch to fill the GUI - **stretchiness**
 * How widgets stretch to fill their cells - **stickiness**

-Note, you can also cange these settings for [individual widgets](pythonWidgetOptions/#advanced-looks)
+Note, you can also change these settings for [individual widgets](pythonWidgetOptions/#advanced-looks)

 ####Set Stretch & Sticky